Japan City Guides: Okayama & Kurashiki

 Korakuen certainly offers visitors a number of picturesque vistas with each twist and turn of its paths.
 In one corner of the park are eight well-cared for Red Crested Cranes whose loud squawks often echo across the garden.

 Also on the island is the Okayama Prefectural Museum (Tel: 086 272 1149) and a botanical garden.
 The museum and greenhouse are worth a visit only for those who are avid fans of local history or tropical plants.

 There is a museum inside the castle to enjoy the view of the Asahi River and Korakuen from the tower keep.
-Another way to soak up the atmosphere would be to rent a rowboat and splash around in the river for an hour or two.
+Another way to soak up the atmosphere is to rent a rowboat and splash around in the river for an hour or two.

 The second significant point of Momotaro for visitors is the bike path from Okayama city towards Soja city along the Kibi Plain.

 Okayama Castle seen from Koraku-en Garden with cherry blossom in full bloom

 If you have a day and a wish to see the beauty of rural Japan you can rent bicycles at either end, ride along the path, drop the bicycles off at the other and return by train.